 A Bachelors Honours degree with 2:2 in a required subject, or equivalent.
-Required subjects: Archaeology, Forensic science, Biological sciences or Biological anthropology
+Required subjects: Archaeology, Forensic Science, Forensic Investigation, Biological Sciences or Biological Anthropology.

 Months of entry